Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 -   **Objective:** To use the `projectId` from the credential for each API request.
 -   **Action:**
     -   The `performRequest` method in `src/gemini-client.ts` will be updated to use the `projectId` from the `CredentialStatus` object for each API call.

+#### **3.8.
+KV Store Write Optimization**

+-   **Objective:** To reduce the number of unnecessary write operations to the KV store.
+-   **Action:**
+    -   The `initializeAuth` method in `src/auth.ts` has been modified to prevent it from caching a credential's original, valid token.
+The token is now only cached upon a successful refresh, which is the most critical time to do so.
+This change significantly reduces writes to the KV store without impacting performance or reliability.

 ---